RohanT766/COLMAP-Mass-Automatic-Reconstruction/README.md

 ### Usage

-1. **Clone or Download Script**: Clone or download the script to your local machine.
+1. **Copy or Download Script**: Copy or download the script to your local machine.

 2. **Edit the Script**: